The Welsh Xtrem The Club

 - You will continue to monitor the serviceability of your vehicle throughout the event and will take the necessary action as required to maintain it.

 - All entrants must be 16 or over and vehicles must comply with MSA challenge & Point To Point regulations.
-Vehicles must also have a working horn, seatbelts for all seats in use, towing points front and rear & carry a tow rope.
+Vehicles must also have a working horn, seatbelts for all seats in use, towing points front and rear & carry a tow strop.
 Horns will be used to notify an emergency.
 On hearing horns competitors, should attempt to assist/ locate the problem or notify marshals.

 - All competitors (driver and co-driver) are to attend ALL briefings and sign on to say they have attended a penalty may also be given you will be stopped from competing until briefed.